Health Systems Research Header

 RESULTS

 The survey was completed by 46 clinicians representing a variety of clinical specialties.
 A significant majority of physicians surveyed preferred bullet point structured reporting (76%) over a traditional paragraph narrative style (15%).
 A slight majority favored the impression of the report at the end of the report (52%) compared to at the beginning of the report (34%).
-For measurements of non-spherical nodules, most prefered reporting in 3 dimensions (50%) compared with 2 dimensions (32%) and single largest dimension (13%).
+For measurements of non-spherical nodules, most preferred reporting in 3 dimensions (50%) compared with 2 dimensions (32%) and single largest dimension (13%).
 Most respondents (76%) thought it was at least moderately important for the image number to be provided for each lung nodule.
-Most prefered a total of between 2-4 nodules to be detailed in the report (48%) compared with 5-8 nodules (20%), greater than 8 nodules (17%) and only the single most significant nodule (7%).
-Most prefered nodules reported in order of significance (50%) compared with organized by lobe location (30%).
+Most preferred a total of between 2-4 nodules to be detailed in the report (48%) compared with 5-8 nodules (20%), greater than 8 nodules (17%) and only the single most significant nodule (7%).
+Most preferred nodules reported in order of significance (50%) compared with organized by lobe location (30%).
 For the impression of the report, most clinicians preferred changes in nodule size to be reported in absolute size difference (70%) compared with volume doubling time (9%), percentage change in diameter (7%), and semi-quantitative comparison (2%).

 CONCLUSIONS